HaleTom/reinforcement_learning_specialisation_notes/03-Function-approximation/notes/wk1.md

 We approximate the gradient given in the formula.

 Imagine an idealised situation where we have access to $v_\pi$.
-We don't need an explicit $\mu$ as we can sample states from it by following the policy.
+We don't need an explicit $\mu$ as we can sample from it by following the policy.

-A stochastic gradient is noisy approximation, but far cheaper to compute still makes overall progress towards a minimum.
+A stochastic gradient is noisy approximation, but far cheaper to compute and still makes overall progress towards a minimum.
 The expectation of each stochastic gradient equals the gradient of the objective.

 ![wk1-gradient-monte-carlo.png](wk1-gradient-monte-carlo.png)

+The $2$ is removed and factored into the choice of $\alpha$.

 The problem with the above is that we don't have access to $v_\pi$, so we replace it with an estimate - the return from the state.